Diverging Preferences: When do Annotators Disagree and do Models Know?: Introduction

 \section{Introduction}

 As large language models (LLMs) continue to rise in prominence and to serve millions of people on a daily basis, there is an increasing need to ensure that systems are \textit{pluralistically aligned} \citep{sorensen2024roadmap}.
 Learning from human preferences has emerged as the standard method for adapting LLMs to facilitate user-assistant interactions with much success.
-Despite these advances, however, the field continues to struggle with the challenge of handing \textit{diverging preferences}, where users disagree on the ideal response to a prompt.
-Prior works on developing pluralistically aligned LLMs have focused on the development of synthetic preference datasets, where disagreements are simulated based on author-defined features and frequencies~\citep{poddar2024vpl,chen2024palpluralisticalignmentframework}.
+Despite these advances, however, the field continues to struggle with the challenge of handling \textit{diverging preferences}, where users disagree on the ideal response to a prompt.
+Prior works on developing pluralistically aligned LLMs have focused on the development of synthetic preference datasets, where disagreements are simulated based on author-defined features and frequencies~\cite{poddar2024vpl,chen2024palpluralisticalignmentframework}.
 In this work, we take a step back to ask the foundational question \textit{when and why do human annotators disagree in their preferences?}

-To make this research possible, we introduce MultiPref-Disagreements and HelpSteer2-Disagreements.
-Note that we did not collect new human annotations but release the individual annotations of these existing datasets (which previously released only aggregated annotations), with support from the dataset creators.
-Prior to this work, public preference datasets \citep{bai2022training,wang2024helpsteer2} were either annotated by a single annotator or preprocessed to aggregate multiple annotations into a single label, making such investigations into annotator disagreements not possible.
-We present a novel taxonomy of disagreement sources spanning 10 categories and 4 high-level classes (Table~\ref{tab:taxonomy}).
-Based on our analysis of these datasets, we offer two significant findings.
-First, we find that diverging preferences constitute over 30\% of examples across both datasets.
-Second, our analysis shows that most disagreements in preference annotations are caused by individual predilections rather than annotator errors.
-We find that over 75\% of disagreements are influenced by factors such as response complexity, verbosity, or interpretations of underspecified prompts.
+To make this research possible, we introduce MultiPref-Disagreements and HelpSteer2-Disagreements.\footnote{Note that we did not collect new datasets but instead are releasing the individual annotations of these existing datasets (which previously released only annotations aggregated across multiple annotators for the same task), with support from the dataset creators.} With these datasets, we also include a novel taxonomy of disagreement sources spanning 10 categories and 4 high-level classes (Table~\ref{tab:taxonomy}).
+Based on our analysis of these datasets, we offer two findings.
+First, we find that diverging preferences are common, with over 30\% of examples across both datasets showing diverging preferences across annotators.
+Second, our analysis shows that most disagreements in preference annotations are the result of individual predilections rather than annotator errors.
+We find that over 75\% of disagreements are influenced by factors such as response complexity, verbosity, or underspecified prompts.